A Simple Method for Teaching Second Grade Word Problems that Prepares Students for Third Grade

 Students learn that when we compare two or more numbers, we always use subtraction.
 Be aware that students sometimes have a hard time distinguishing problems that separate and problems that compare because both problem types use subtraction.
 Make sure students always identify the action first (combining, separating, or comparing), and then solve the problem.
 This will help you identify students who are getting confused, and you can work together to solve the problem using the correct operation.

 If you are in need of fun and engaging slide decks to teach elementary math, check out my store!
 Right now I’m having a huge sale (50% off) when you buy all of my 2nd grade or 3rd grade math lessons!
 Grab yours today to make teaching math a whole lot easier!
-Click here to shop lessons!
+Click here to shop lessons on my TPT store!

 How I had 100% Passing 2nd Grade Math in Just Two Short Months My First Year Teaching